Takashiidobe/notes/src/business/interviewee-questions.md

 ### Ask This Instead:
 I thrive on teams that collaborate through … I most engaged when … I most productive when … in environments that … I achieve my goals when … I connect with my team and company by … I learn best if…

-## Tell me how this approach aligns with what you have observed on this team/at this company/with this manager.
+## Tell Me how This Approach Aligns with what You Have Observed on This team/at This company/with This Manager.

 ### Why:
 After you think about what matters to you, frame the question around those specific elements to one or all the interviewers you meet, so that you get a deeper understanding of how culture comes to life at the company.
 Work / Life Balance

-## What benefits are focused on work-life balance?
+## What Benefits Are Focused on Work-life Balance?

 ### Who to Ask:
 HR